 The maximum amount of loss your business could tolerate.
 This is also known as a recovery point objective (RPO).

-A comparison between the potential financial cost of a disruption and the cost of business recovery strategies.
+A cost-benefit analysis comparing the potential financial cost of a disruption against recovery strategies.

 Introduction to BIA